design-automation/mobius-sim-funcs/documentation/make.md

 ## Copy

-**Description:** Creates a copy of one or more entities.
+**Description:** Creates a copy of one or more entities (without deleting the original entity).

 Positions, objects, and collections can be copied.
-Topological entities (vertices, edges, and wires) cannot be copied since they cannot exist without a parent entity.
+Sub-entities (vertices, edges, and wires) cannot be copied since they cannot exist without a parent entity.